metamn/react/content/blog/on-design-systems-3/index.md

 The question is still open for the implementation part.
 Is consistent implementation possible?

 The design / development separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables.
-Artifacts requiring translation to computing platforms via code.
+Artifacts requiring further translation to a computing platform via code.

-This article examines the web context.
+This article examines the web platform.
 How to develop consistent UIs with web technologies?

 ## The web context